UWB Localization Systems and Machine Learning

 alt text

-• We develop a SAL system which achieves 3D high-accuracy localization using time and wrapped phase measurements of UWB signals, and achieve decimeter-level localization accuracy in outdoor and indoor environments.
+We develop a single-anchor localization system that achieves 3D high-accuracy localization using time and wrapped phase measurements of UWB signals and achieve decimeter-level localization accuracy in outdoor and indoor environments.

 • T. Wang, H. Zhao, and Y. Shen, “An efficient single-anchor localization method using ultra-wide bandwidth systems,” Appl.
 Sci., vol. 10, no. 1, p.
 57, Jan.
 2020.